-- 15.16.
-Prior to implementation of a formal harvest strategy, an evaluation of the likely performance of any proposed harvest strategy in achieving the operational objectives should be undertaken by the Scientific Committee and other relevant subsidiary bodies, as appropriate.
-These harvest strategy evaluations may be performed through simulation modelling. - 16.17.
-As part of this process, the Scientific Committee and other relevant subsidiary bodies, as appropriate shall estimate or describe key management system uncertainties including with respect to stock assessments and available data
+- 12. Prior to implementation of formal harvest control rules, an evaluation of the likely performance of any proposed harvest control rules in achieving the operational objectives should be undertaken by the Scientific Committee and other relevant subsidiary bodies, as appropriate.
+These evaluations may be performed through simulation modelling. - 13.
+As part of this process, the Scientific Committee and other relevant subsidiary bodies, as appropriate shall estimate or describe key uncertainties including with respect to stock assessments and available data